Chase Ultimate Rewards Guide: How To Earn, Redeem & Partners

 Chase Ultimate Rewards Quick Overview

-The Chase Ultimate Rewards program is also home to the Sapphire Reserve, Sapphire Preferred and the Ink Business Preferred; 3 of the most popular rewards cards on the market.
-Each of these credit cards earns Ultimate Rewards Points in lieu of other rewards like cashback or miles.
-Though cashback is one way to redeem these valuable points.
+The Chase Ultimate Rewards program is also home to the Sapphire Reserve, Sapphire Preferred and the Ink Business Preferred–3 of the most popular rewards cards on the market.
+Each of these credit cards earns Ultimate Rewards Points in lieu of other rewards like cash back or miles.
+Remember that cash back is one way to redeem these valuable points.

 The value of Chase Ultimate Rewards varies based on redemption methods.
 There are several ways to redeem Chase points so your personal valuation will depend on your preferred method of redemption.
 Check out this post discussing redemption methods.
 Of course the objective is to get the greatest value out of your points, but it really depends on what makes sense for you.
 The goal of this guide is to give you all the information you need to understand the ins and outs of this lucrative program and figure out the best redemption methods for yourself.